Since I’ve come back from India one of the most common questions I get asked by women is about what women should pack for a trip to India.

 Update: You’ll find more tailored, printed trousers in high street stores and these are perfect for India too.

 Topshop have a great selection of .
 The different leg lengths are really handy if you’ve got shorter legs because you really don’t want your trousers trailing along the floor in India.
+Even if you opt for quite formal trousers, you can dress them down with a casual top and sandals.

 6 x plain t-shirts